 Using tumor genetics to diagnose the primary site.
-Different tissues within the body make different proteins, depending on the genes that are active (this is called gene expression).
-For example, some of the genes expressed by normal lung cells are different from those expressed by normal colon cells.
+Different tissues within the body make different proteins, depending on which genes are active.
+This is called gene expression.
+For example, some of the genes expressed by healthy lung cells are different from those expressed by healthy colon cells.
 When cancers develop in these organs, they usually have the same organ-specific pattern of gene expression.
-It is now possible to analyze a tumor sample from a biopsy to find the genes being expressed, which can help predict the place where the cancer began.
+It is now possible to analyze a tumor sample from a biopsy to find the genes being expressed, which usually predicts the place where the cancer began.

-As mentioned in the Treatment Options section, site-specific treatment based on molecular tumor profiling prediction is in the process of replacing empiric chemotherapy as the standard treatment for patients with CUP who do not fit into any of the specific subgroups described.
-Ongoing clinical trials are further examining the outcome of assay-directed treatment, in order to establish its role in treating CUP.
+As mentioned in the Treatment Options section, site-specific treatment based on molecular tumor profiling prediction is replacing empiric chemotherapy as the standard treatment for patients with CUP who do not fit into any of the specific subgroups described.
+Ongoing clinical trials are further examining the outcome of assay-directed treatment in order to better define its role in treating CUP.

 Targeted therapy.
-As outlined in the Treatment Options section, targeted therapy is directed at specific molecular abnormalities within the cancer cell or the surrounding tissue environment that contributes to cancer growth and survival.
-These abnormalities include gene mutations in the cancer, and abnormal activity of various signaling proteins within the cancer cell.
-Several targeted therapies are already approved by the U.S. Food and Drug Administration (FDA) for specific cancers, either used alone or with chemotherapy.
-In addition, most of the new cancer drugs in development are targeted in this way.
+As outlined in the Treatment Options section, targeted therapy is directed at specific molecular abnormalities within the cancer cell or the surrounding tissue environment that contributes to cancer growth and spread.
+These abnormalities include gene mutations in the cancer and abnormal activity of various signaling proteins within the cancer cell.
+Learn more about targeted treatments .

 Supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current cancer treatments in order to improve patients’ comfort and quality of life.